kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 \(5\) The takeoff configuration selected by the applicant must be maintained constantly throughout the takeoff reference procedure, except that the landing gear may be retracted.
 Configuration means the center of gravity position, and the status of the airplane systems that can affect airplane performance or noise.
 Examples include, the position of lift augmentation devices, whether the APU is operating, and whether air bleeds and engine power take-offs are operating;

-\(6\) The weight of the airplane at the brake release must be the maximum takeoff weight at which the noise certification is requested, which may result in an operating limitation as specified in §36.1581(d); and
+\(6\) The weight of the airplane at the brake release must be the maximum takeoff weight at which the noise certification is requested, which may result in an operating limitation as specified in [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.1581   Manuals, markings, and placards.|§36.1581]](d); and

 \(7\) The average engine is defined as the average of all the certification compliant engines used during the airplane flight tests, up to and during certification, when operating within the limitations and according to the procedures given in the Flight Manual.
 This will determine the relationship of thrust/power to control parameters (e.g., N1 or EPR).
 Noise measurements made during certification tests must be corrected using this relationship.